Contents

 The diagnosis of pediatric asthma includes:

-In this diagnosis method, the doctor listens to the children’s heartbeats, examine lungs, check his eyes, and nose to diagnose asthma symptoms and its severity.
+In this diagnosis method, the doctor listens to the children’s heartbeats, examines their lungs, and checks their eyes, and nose to diagnose asthma symptoms and their severity.

-Chest X-ray, blood tests, skin test, and lung test (spirometry) help find out the triggers of asthma symptoms in children.
+Chest X-rays, blood tests, skin tests, and lung tests (spirometry) help find out the triggers of asthma symptoms in children.

 Quick-Relief Medication

-These medicines provide children immediate relief of asthma symptoms.
-These medicines are also known as a short-acting bronchodilator.
+These medicines provide children with immediate relief from asthma symptoms.
+These medicines are also known as short-acting bronchodilators.
 These medicines include albuterol and levalbuterol.
 These medicines are also used to prevent asthma symptoms triggered by exercise.

 Long-Lasting Medications